kcheng16/paw-perty/README.md

         this.markers[listing.id] = listing
         marker = this.createMarker(listing)

-        // marker's event listener to close PREVIOUS infoWindow marker.addListener("click", () => {
+        marker.addListener("click", () => {
           if(this.infoWindow){
             this.infoWindow.close()
           }
         })
         this.createMarkerInfoWindow(listing, marker, thisMap)
-        // set marker into map
         marker.setMap(thisMap)
       }
     });
   }
  ```
+### Marker information window
-* Newly created markers are given its own information window.
+Newly created markers are given its own information window.
 Information windows will hold content on how that listings information will be displayed upon triggering of an on-click event listener.
 It's marker location will then be set onto the map using the listings longitude and latitude.
 Upon opening a new information window, the previous information window will be closed.
 ```
 createMarkerInfoWindow(listing, marker, thisMap){
     const contentString =